Recruiter & Program Coordinator

 Students in this course will study the major conflicts faced by today’s world and analyze functional strategies to resolve those conflicts in a global context.
 In the signature assignment, students are asked to identify, interpret and critique a major global conflict and its resolution before recommending and defending an alternate set of resolutions enlightened by this course.
 Insights on how the chosen global conflict impacts the student’s region of focus should be included.

 This is a guided study course where students will gain historical and cultural understanding on the region of their choice from a more academic perspective.
 Students will also examine the various contemporary issues faced by students’ chosen region and what future would hold in that region.
+The international field work related fees are assessed to this class.

 This is the extension course available to those who do not complete the Capstone Project in MAIG 600.
 Students are billed $1,000 for this extension course.
 Students in the extension course will continue to receive the same level of guidance and support from the Capstone adviser and the course professor.
 The completed project needs to be reviewed and approved by both the Capstone adviser and the course instructor.
 Those who do not receive approval by the end of the semester will need to repeat the 4-unit MAIG 600 course during the following semester.
 The total length of completion for the Capstone should not exceed four consecutive semesters.